mvila/npm-addict/README.md

 # npm addict

-This is the complete source code of the [npm addict website](https://npmaddict.com/).
+This is the complete source code of [npm addict](https://npmaddict.com/).

 Feel free to do whatever you want with it.